 Did you know that though “America’s Mountain” is perhaps the most famous of the Rocky Mountains, Pikes Peak doesn’t have the highest peak in Colorado?
 At an elevation of 14,115 feet, Pikes Peak is only the 31st tallest mountain in Colorado!

 When I visited, I took the Pikes Peak Cog Railway from neighboring Manitou Springs.
 On the scenic ride up nine miles to the summit, I enjoyed views of golden Aspen trees, rocky terrain, and finally, distant mountain peaks.
-The railway opened in 1891, but the trains, track, and visitor center atop Pikes Peak are new as of 2021.

-The new LEED-certified Pikes Peak Summit Visitor Center features educational exhibits about Pikes Peak’s history, geography, climate, recreation, and conservation.
+The cog railway opened in 1891, but the trains, track, and visitor center atop Pikes Peak are new as of 2021.
+At the LEED-certified Pikes Peak Summit Visitor Center, you can explore educational exhibits about Pikes Peak’s history, geography, climate, recreation, and conservation.

-In addition to riding the cog rail, there are two alternative options to reach the top — hiking and driving the Pikes Peak Highway.
 It should be noted that the 13.5-mile hike up Pikes Peak takes experienced hikers 6-8 hours one way.
 Therefore, even with 156 turns along the way, driving is the most popular way to reach the summit.
-When weather permits, you can cruise down this majestic mountain on a Pikes Peak bike tour!

-Before you visit Pikes Peak, you should be prepared for the change in altitude and temperature.
+Travel Tip: Before you visit Pikes Peak, you should be prepared for the change in altitude and temperature.
 I recommend staying hydrated, bringing water with you, and dressing in layers.
 For more tips on what to wear at Pikes Peak, check out my five tips for what to wear in Colorado!

-Drink Handcrafted Cocktails and Craft Beer
+Drink Local Craft Beer and Cocktails

 With more than 20 breweries in the local area, Colorado Springs is undoubtedly a craft-beverage destination.

-Explore the booming local microbrew scene on a Colorado Springs brewery tour of four downtown breweries.
-You’ll sample beer flights paired with food tastings at each stop for a total of up to 15 beer tastings!
-If you prefer cocktails over beer, a guided Colorado Springs cocktail tour will grant you VIP access to some of the city’s most unique bars.
+Explore the booming local microbrew scene on a Colorado Springs brewery tour of three craft breweries.
+You’ll sample beer flights paired with food tastings for a total of up to 10 beer tastings!

 One must-visit spot to drink craft beverages in Colorado Springs is the Ivywild School, an elementary school repurposed as a community center/indoor market.
-While you’re there, I recommend sitting on the patio with a classy cocktail from The Principal’s Office or a microbrew from Bristol Brewery.
+While you’re there, I recommend sitting on the patio with a classy cocktail from the Principal’s Office or a microbrew from Bristol Brewery.

 In downtown Colorado Springs, try tasting the German and English influence in one of the 10-12 brews at Phantom Canyon Brewing Company for more locally brewed craft beer.